payu-india/CMS-Chatbot/docs/Collect Payments/explore-android-sdks/android-checkoutpro-sdk/integration-steps-android-checkout-pro.md

 next:
   description: ''
 ---
+This section describes the step-by-steps to integrate Android Checkout Pro SDK and then test it.

+### Prerequisite

 Before you start with the integration, enable the payment methods that you want to offer to your customers from **Dashboard > Settings > Payment methods**.
-For more information, refer. to [Checkout Payment Modes](doc:checkout-payment-modes).
+For more information, refer to [Checkout Payment Modes](doc:checkout-payment-modes).
 By default, Cards, UPI, and other payment methods are enabled, and PayU recommends that you to enable other payment methods that are relevant to you.

 ## SDK Integration